 - What happens if the ZTNA provider is compromised?
 Are your organization and sensitive assets still secure?

-These questions actually all boil down to one single question: is the ZTNA provider providing a true zero-trust environment?
-The answer to this questions is crucial because many ZTNA providers hold and control:
+These questions actually all boil down to one single question: Is the ZTNA provider providing a true zero-trust environment?
+While simultaneously touting ‘zero trust,’ many ZTNA providers hold and control: